entando/entando-docs/vuepress/docs/next/docs/ecr/ecr-bundle-versions-faq.md

 If, for some reasons, you don't want a particular version to be available for the installation, you can proceed like follows:

+1. You can edit the bundle directly using the command `kubectl edit entandodebundles.entando.org -n <namespace-of-the-bundle> <name-of-the-bundle>`

+or if you still have the original file you can also:

 1. remove the undesired version from the tag list in your bundle Kubernetes file (`integrity`, `shasum`, `tarball` and `version`)
 2. delete your bundle from your cluster using a command like this `kubectl delete -f your-bundle-file.yml [-n your-cluster-namespace]`
-3. upload again your bundle to Kubernetes using a command like this `kubectl create -f your-bundle-file.yml [-n your-cluster-namespace]`
+3. upload your bundle again to Kubernetes using a command like this `kubectl create -f your-bundle-file.yml [-n your-cluster-namespace]`

 ## My bundle contains a microservice generated with the Entando Component Generator, does the version of the microservice have to be the same as the bundle version?